dave4420/gen-elm-wrappers/README.md

 module.
 If your program also has `elm-community/dict-extra` as a direct dependency, it will also wrap several functions from `Dict.Extra`.

+If `elm-format` is on your PATH (and not a relative path, i.e. not starting with `.` or `..`) then the generated code will be beautifully formatted.
+(This is the case, for example, when `elm-format` and `gen-elm-wrappers` were both installed locally using npm, and you’re running `gen-elm-wrappers` via npm.)

 ## Examples